 Funded by / Ownership

 The News-Herald is owned by Digital First Media, which owns nearly 100 newspapers across the USA.
-Digital First Media is in turn owned by Alden Global Capital LLC, a New York Based Hedge Fund, which has been described as “Vulture Capitalists” by former Denver Post writers for the cuts made to newsrooms.
+Digital First Media is owned by Alden Global Capital LLC, a New York Based Hedge Fund, which has been described as “Vulture Capitalists” by former Denver Post writers for the cuts made to newsrooms.
 Revenue is derived through subscription fees and advertising.

 Analysis / Bias